Code refactor

 - Extracted the validation logic from our

-. - Separated the validation logic into two functions:
+index.jsfile into a separate module calledvalidateForm.js. - Separated the validation logic into two functions:

-. - Ensured that the
+validateFormanddisplayErrors. - Ensured that the

-if the form data is invalid. - Imported the
+validateFormfunction returns the valid form data as an object, orfalseif the form data is invalid. - Imported the

-file, and called it from there. - Tested the form submission in the browser console to ensure that the
+validateFormfunction back into ourindex.jsfile, and called it from there. - Tested the form submission in the browser console to ensure that the

-object is returned correctly.
+resultobject is returned correctly.

 Next steps

-Section titled โNext stepsโIn the next guide, we will fix the problem with error messages not disappearing after the form is submitted a second time, and then move on to calculating the total cost of the userโs tuition.
+Section titled “Next steps”In the next guide, we will fix the problem with error messages not disappearing after the form is submitted a second time, and then move on to calculating the total cost of the user’s tuition.